-Cardboard Keyboard Preschool Activity
+Cardboard Laptop Preschool Craft

 A pretend keyboard is easy to make for playtimes with toddlers and preschoolers.
 This is a fun way for kids to practice number and letter recognition.
-This cardboard laptop craft supports fine motor play and early literacy in a hands-on learning activity.

 Privacy and Disclosure